Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![Textfield](../../Assets/Screenshots/DataHub/DataTypes/Textfield.png "[Textfield]")

-The data type *Textfield* is used for long texts, e. g. for descriptions.
+The *Textfield* data type is used for long texts, for example for descriptions.
 You can configure the text length and select to use a basic editor or an WYSIWYG editor (HTML editor).
-In the *PIM Basic Set*, the following attributes have the data type *Textfield*:
+In the *PIM Basic Set*, the following attributes have the *Textfield* data type:
 - Product short description
 - Product description
 - Long text